Distilled Magic book cover

 Audiobook

-Narrated by Alexis Vandom, a transgender woman who brings Trinx and the world of Chubug to life beautifully.
+Narrated by Alexis Vandom, a transgender woman who brings Trinx and the world of Aberterrene to life beautifully.

 "Alexis Vandom's narration is extraordinary.
 She understands these characters from the inside out." — Alex Peachy